Evinrude - E-TEC 115-hp

 The mission of the Evinrude E-TEC 115 is to provide a reliable, low maintenance, high-performance outboard that is lightweight and has low operating costs.

 While the Evinrude E-TEC 115 may be a relatively small engine, she’s long on features, and most directly affects the boater and boating experience.

-Coming up with distinguishing features for any of the Evinrude E-TEC models is fairly easy as they offer some distinct advantages not found in their four-stroke counterparts.
-And the Evinrude E-TEC even has features that other two-stroke engines do not have.
+Coming up with distinguishing features for any of the Evinrude E-TEC models is fairly easy as they offer some distinct advantages not found in their 4-stroke counterparts.
+And the Evinrude E-TEC even has features that other 2-stroke engines do not have.

 •No Dealer Scheduled Maintenance.
 For three years or 300 hours, whichever comes first, there is no required maintenance, therefore no maintenance expense which helps lower overall operating costs.

 •No Breaking Required.
 The computer controlled engine knows how many hours are on it, and automatically doubles the oil distribution to the cylinders for the break in period.
 Once an appropriate amount of hours have been put on the engine, the oil distribution reverts to normal levels.
 The consumer takes no action.

 •No Crankcase Oil to Change.
 The days of mixing oil and fuel in 2-stroke engines are long gone, which becomes an advantage over 4-stroke engines.
 With Evinrude E-TEC, just fill an oil tank and let the engine distribute as needed.